Singapore Gay Travel

 My visit to Singapore was brief, but in that short time I found several gay locals!
 They were eager to spend a night laughing over drinks and later playing our favorite songs on Spotify.

 I felt lucky to have ran into a local gay Singaporean who introduced me to his friends.
 One of them even welcomed us all back to his home for drinks after the gay bars closed.

 Gay travel in Singapore is marvelous and I highly recommend this glimmering Southeast Asian city.
 Flawlessly landscaped city blocks and unique modern architecture represent just how organized Singapore is.

 A major business hub, gay locals and ex-pats harmoniously commingle.
 Gay nightlife in Singapore thrives and numerous attractions will surely keep you busy.

 Singapore is a rather large city.
 Try to stay near the downtown core so you can easily walk to the main attractions.
 Anywhere nearby a waterfront is a good bet, whether it’s the Singapore Marina or Singapore River.
 There are a range of options in the city center, from luxury rentals to hostels.

 I crashed in a hostel directly on the Singapore River close to the marina.
-The hostel is called B.E.A.T.
-Capsules, and it was by far the best hostel I’ve ever stayed in.
+It’s called B.E.A.T.
+Capsule Hostel, which I rented through Airbnb.
+This hostel was by far the best one I’ve ever stayed in.
 Very modern and private, it was perfect for spending a few nights before I headed north to Malaysia.